 What material is assessed?

 The learning outcomes that are present on your learning portal are the areas that are assessed.
 These are: Pre-production, Production Process, Warehousing and Bottling.
 Candidates must achieve 60% in each of the 4 modules in order to achieve the Certificate.

 What happens if I don’t achieve 60% in one module, do I have to retake the whole assessment?

-No, candidates need only resit the module in which they did not achieve 60%.
+Yes, candidates must resit the whole paper.
 Please note that for any resits candidates will be required to pay €115 for use of the Prometric assessment centre.